monster-js/monster-js/docs/main-concept/lifecycle-hooks.md

 # Lifecycle Hooks

-In Weco JS, lifecycle hooks let you execute specific logic at different stages of a component's lifecycle, such as when it’s connected to, disconnected from, or moved between documents, or when an attribute changes.
+In Monster JS, lifecycle hooks let you execute specific logic at different stages of a component's lifecycle, such as when it’s connected to, disconnected from, or moved between documents, or when an attribute changes.
 These hooks are useful for managing setup, cleanup, and attribute changes within your components.

 ## Available Lifecycle Hooks